cstjean/ClobberingReload.jl/README.md

 > 42
 ```

 The Julia REPL [does not have execution hooks yet](https://github.com/JuliaLang/julia/issues/6445), but you can still trigger the autoreload feature for `@aimport`ed modules by calling `areload()` manually.
+Or you can use [Revise.jl](https://github.com/timholy/Revise.jl), which works around this issue by scheduling a background thread.

 ## Silencing warnings